DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 # Overview

-This document spells out terms under which _Developer_ will develop open software for _Blockchain Commons_.
+This document spells out terms under which _Developer_ will develop open software for _Dyvers Hands Productions LLC_ or one of its series LLC organizational units under Wyoming Law (for example _Dyvers Hands Productions LLC Series 1_), for the rest of this aggreement _Dyvers Hands_.

 # Work Order

 These terms apply to work done under any **Work Order** that references these terms.
-Each _Work Order_, together with these terms, makes up an agreement between _Blockchain Commons_ and _Developer_.
+Each _Work Order_, together with these terms, makes up an agreement between _Dyvers Hands_ and _Developer_.

 # Developer's Obligations

 ## Send a W-9

-Before beginning any work, _Developer_ agrees to send _Blockchain Commons_ a complete United States Internal Revenue Service Form W-9 or W-8BEN.
+Before beginning any work, _Developer_ agrees to send _Dyvers Hands_ a complete United States Internal Revenue Service Form W-9 or W-8BEN.

 ## Do the Work